liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-hook-plugins/09-converting-struts-action-wrappers-to-mvc-commands.markdown

 Using the beginning login example once again, the `struts-action-path` mapping, `/login/login`, remains the same for the `MVCCommand` mapping in @product-ver@, but some of the mappings may have changed.
-It’s best to check @product@'s source code to determine the correct mapping.
+It's best to check @product@'s source code to determine the correct mapping.

 Map to your MVCCommand URLs using portlet URL tags: